johanneszab/TumblThree/README.md

 * Download of \_raw image files (original/higher resolution pictures).
 * A downloader for private blogs (login required blogs).
 * A downloader for downloading "liked by" photos and videos instead of a tumblr blog.
+* A downloader for downloading photos and videos from the tumblr tag search (e.g. http://www.tumblr.com/tagged/keyword) (login required).
+* A downloader for downloading photos and videos from the tumblr search (e.g. http://www.tumblr.com/search/keywords).
 * An option to download an url list instead of the actual files.
 * Allows to download only original content of the blog and skip reblogged posts.
 * Set a time interval for a automatic download (e.g. during nights).